 Continuing Education & Non-Academic Credit Programs

-- The Continuing Education Program in Public Health Practice (CEPPHP) consists of a prerequisite course and five core courses and is designed for those public health professionals who would like to enhance their understanding of the practice of public health and build skills in key areas.
+- The Continuing Education Program in Practice and Community Engagement (CEPPHP) consists of a prerequisite course and five core courses and is designed for those public health professionals who would like to enhance their understanding of the practice of public health and build skills in key areas.

-- Public Health Practice Postgraduate Program is for those with public health degrees who want more practice experience.
-This program provides fellows with a unique opportunity to strengthen their professional academic public health practice identity and skills with emphases in evaluation, epidemiology, and health communications.
+- Practice and Community Engagement Postgraduate Program is for those with public health degrees who want more practice experience.
+This program provides fellows with a unique opportunity to strengthen their professional academic Practice and Community Engagement identity and skills with emphases in evaluation, epidemiology, and health communications.
 Fellows work within the state health department for two years.